Artist Statement

 Bio

-Charlotte Middleton is a ceramic artist from southern Maine.
-Middleton holds a BFA in Sculpture and Education from Wheaton College, Massachusetts, and an MFA from the University of Nebraska.
-She apprenticed with Ellen Shankin, in Floyd Virginia for two years- where she experienced the most valuable education in what it takes to be a potter.
-She has garnered numerous fellowships and awards, including a Muffy White Dwyer Art Day Prize for Best in Show, a Hixson-Lied School of Art Creative and Activity Grant, and most recently the Vreeland Scholarship Award for Meritorious and Creative Work.
-She has held residencies at prestigious craft institutions including Watershed, Haystack and the University of Georgia's Cortona campus in Italy.
-Her writing and work have been featured in prominent publications such as Pottery Making Illustrated and Ceramics Monthly.
+Charlotte Middleton is a ceramic artist based in southern Maine.
+She holds a BFA in Sculpture and Education from Wheaton College (Massachusetts) and an MFA in Ceramics from the University of Nebraska–Lincoln, where she studied with Pete Pinnell, Margaret Bohls, and Eddie Dominguez.
+Charlotte apprenticed for two years with Ellen Shankin in Floyd, Virginia- an experience she describes as the most formative in understanding the dedication and discipline required to be a potter.
+Her work has been recognized with numerous fellowships and awards, including a Hixson-Lied School of Art Creative and Activity Grant and, most recently, the Vreeland Scholarship Award for Meritorious and Creative Work.
+She has completed residencies at respected craft institutions such as Watershed Center for the Ceramic Arts, Haystack Mountain School of Crafts, and the Lamar Dodd School of Art in Cortona, Italy.